Tjstretchalot/text_mp_adventure/design/demons.md

   - Darkness (inside without lighting) - 10% chance to detect other players.
 50% chance of failure for all actions.

 Players have a sleep requirement.
-They must sleep at least 6 hours (20s at night or 34s at day) per day or suffer one level of exhaustion.
-Exhaustion is cleared after 6 hours of rest.
-Exhaustion levels are:
+They gain one level of exhaustion at the start of every day, and they lose one level of exhaustion for every 6 hours slept.

 - **Tired**: 30% chance of failure on all actions
 - **Fatigued**: 50% chance of failure on all actions